-Sales analytics are data measurement tools that you can use to gain a clear understanding of your sales performance, in order to set goals, refine strategies to optimise your sales performance.
+Sales analytics are data measurement tools that you can use to gain a clear understanding of your sales performance.
+They are great for setting goals and editing sales strategies to optimise your sales performance.
 Using sales pipeline analytics is also a great way to identify any areas of improvement in the sales journey.

-Sales analytics help you ask relevant questions like ‘What trends are there among the sales that have been won?’ and finds out the answers for you.
+Sales analytics help you ask relevant questions like ‘What trends are there in our sales that are showing success?’ and will find out the answers for you.
 Sales teams use different sales analysis tools depending on what their requirements are.
 For example, if the team wants to know if they are going to meet their sales targets this month, they can do sales pipeline analysis.
 Sales pipeline analytics can also help you answer these questions.
 This allows them to see how many deals they are likely to close.
-Using the sales data, the sales analytics tool might flag that your business is not on track to meet its monthly targets, and you might decide to spend more time and energy on things like prospecting and lead generation to combat this.
+Using the sales data, the sales analytics tool might find that your business is not on track to meet your monthly targets.
+Therefore, you might decide to spend more time and energy on tasks like prospecting and lead generation to correct this.

-Making analytics the key to your modern sales success
+Using sales analytics is the key to your sales success

-As most businesses are becoming digitized, you can now gather daily sales data to gain critical insight into your business, customers, and sales.
-Used correctly, this insight can help you unlock huge growth opportunities for your business.
-One major advantage of sales analytics is that it helps your decision-makers choose data-backed strategies that are proven to work, thanks to your sales data.
-Having accurate sales forecasts, improved sales performance, reducing performance issues are all transformative in the sales process.
+As most businesses are becoming digitised, you can now gather daily sales data to gain critical insight into your business, customers, and sales.
+Used correctly, this insight can help you find huge growth opportunities for your business.
+One major advantage of sales analytics is that it helps your sales reps choose strategies that are proven to work, thanks to your sales data.
+Having accurate sales forecasts and improved sales performance can reduce performance issues.
+These are all major elements in improving the sales process.

 What are advanced sales analytics?

-Predictive sales analytics tools analyse historical sales data to establish trends and patterns in your company.
-It can help you recommend strategies to sales teams so they can predict the needs of their prospects.
-This allows sales teams to engage prospects on a more individualised level and increase sales performance.
-This type of advanced sales analytics removes human error by leveraging machine learning and artificial intelligence to produce accurate forecasts and actionable sales intelligence.
+Predictive sales analytics tools analyse past sales data to find trends and patterns in your company.
+It can help you recommend strategies to sales teams so they can predict the needs of prospects.
+This allows sales teams to engage prospects on a more personal level and increase sales performance.
+This type of advanced sales analytics removes human error by using artificial intelligence to produce good forecasts and useful sales intelligence.

 Using predictive sales analytics makes creating a sales forecast and other sales reports easy.
 Because of this, more and more businesses are relying on this form of advanced analytics to help guide their sales projections and inform their budgets.